russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I wont be able to code well, my computer was so slow today!
 I think it was infected by Corona Virus lol.
 Hahah.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 85: September 25, 2020 Friday

+**Today's Progress**:   Today I apply the MVVM architecture, separate the model and other changes I made, across all the components I made in the past.

+**Thoughts**:    I learn that when a project is getting bigger, a little change in your code takes time to do.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)